farlee2121/DevEssentialsBlog/_posts/2021-01-01-Accessors-Services-Not-Servants.md

 We've established that accessors as true services are theoretically capable of completely replacing servant accessors without destroying performance.
 Now, let's consider if and how the paradigm is actually better

 Pros:
-- More natural and complete responsiblity separation
+- More natural and complete responsibility separation
   - It is less tempting to to share contracts between services.
 The high-level relationships aren't exposed in a low-level component.
   - Managers can change entity relationships and usage without changing the accessors.
-Managers no longer push part of the orchestration decisions into entity managment
+Managers no longer push part of the orchestration decisions into entity management
   - Engines are likely to be even more pure (not tempted to re-use existing accessor entity mixes)
   - Much easier to reason about accessors independently, they represent a complete operation set
   - Less testing overlap between accessors and managers